-The Red Garage season runs late May through September, with a monthly series of shows involving two to four artists at a time using both interior and exterior spaces.
+The Red Garage season runs late May through September, with a monthly series of shows, usually involving two to four artists at a time, working in different media, using both interior and exterior spaces.
+Please go to the MANUAL TRANSMISSION page and read about the series before applying for this show so that you are confident your practice reflects the type of work shown here.

 This is a general call for potential featured artists.
 It is expected that artists chosen can demonstrate that they have enough work for the basis of a show and will continue to create in the coming months.